ithaca-comp-345/345-project01-bank-jmn/README.md

 Nusi - I will be working on freeze and unfreeze for the admin software.

-Morgan- add ATM Software, Bank Teller and Implement the methods needed to do Transactiona.
+Morgan- add ATM Software Class, Bank Teller Software Class and Implement the methods needed to do Transactions.